slamander/website/content/home/hero.md

 +++
-# Hero widget.
 widget = "hero"
 active = true
 headless = true
 title = "Baecher Research"

+[design.background]

-hero_media = "headers/banner_wide.jpg"
+image = "headers/banner_wide.jpg"

-# Order that this section will appear in.
+weight = 10 # Order that this section will appear in.
-weight = 4

 # Overlay a color or image (optional).
 #   Deactivate an option by commenting out the line, prefixing it with `#`.